-As technology and innovation continue to advance, there are a number of good options to help you track and compare your fitness goals, in the form of wearable devices.
+As technology and innovation continue to advance, certain tools can help you track and compare your fitness goals.
+There are a number of good options in the form of wearable devices.

-*All Fitbit devices are water resistant and can be used in the shower, but not submerged in a pool.
+*All Fitbit devices are water-resistant and can be used in the shower.
+Most can be submerged in up to 50m of water.

 Vivosmart: Rechargeable, slim wristband watch.
 This device tracks steps, heart rate, sleep quality, and energy levels.
 You can also get phone notifications.
 This device is great for beginners or people who just watch to monitor daily activity.
 They even have a kid’s version if you want to get the whole family involved in more movement!

 Venu: Rechargeable, customizable wristwatch.
 This device tracks steps, heart rate, and sleep quality, has different workout activities and GPS, and can get phone notifications.

 Forerunner: Rechargeable, customizable wristwatch.
 This device is geared towards runners but offers a lot of the same features the other watches do.
 The bonus features with this watch are training status and daily suggested running workouts.